fredlcore/BSB-LAN/HOWTO.md

 In addition to the web-interface, all functions can also be directly accessed via URL commands, this is especially useful when using the device in home automation systems such as FHEM.

 All heating system parameters are accessed by line numbers.
-A nearly complete description can be found in systemhandbuch_isr.pdf.
+A nearly complete description can be found in the "Brötje Systemhandbuch ISR".
 Some lines are 'virtual', i.e. they were added to simplify the access to complex settings like time programms.
 The parameters are grouped in categories according to the submenu items when accessing your boiler system from the display.